-"What's the fastest car in GTA Online?" is a tricky question.
+The fastest car in GTA Online is tricky to assess.
 Is it the fastest car in a short drag race?
 Around a standard circuit with corners?
 With the highest top speed?
 Going in reverse then pulling a J-turn and accelerating up to 60mph?

 There are a lot of variables that it's possible to measure speed over, but for the purposes of this article I'm going to focus on two of the most useful—lap times and top speed.
 Listed below will be the five fastest cars around a regular circuit in GTA online (where braking, cornering and acceleration all play a part in getting a quick lap time), followed by the five fastest cars on a long straight piece of road (when all cars are travelling at their maximum speed).